openlibhums/memory-alpha/content/pages/support/article-management/article-images.md

 ![Example of the landscape image on the homepage using the OLH theme.](../images/large-image-homepage.png)

 The exact recommended size of the large image will depend on the theme your journal uses.
-The height of the display will also ways be 648px, but the width will vary per theme: 1100px on the Clean theme, 1200px on the OLH theme, 1477px on the Material theme.
-For information on image display, cropping and sizing, see Image guidelines<!-- missing hyperlink -->.
+The height of the display will always be 648px, but the width will vary per theme: 1100px on the Clean theme, 1200px on the OLH theme, 1477px on the Material theme.
+For information on image display, cropping and sizing, see [Image guidelines](../journal-management/image-guidelines.md).
 The image will be resized smaller for display on the homepage.

-Generally, we recommend large, landscape images to be used for the large image and avoiding images with people or bodies due to potential unexpected cropping.
+Generally, large, landscape images are recommended to be used for the large image and avoiding images with people or bodies due to potential unexpected cropping.

 If no landscape image is uploaded, the **Default large image** will be used where the landscape image is set to display.